-Interestingly between 42500 and 43000 s in Flight #8 and between 22600 and 22800 s in Flight #7 CO from the CHN01 simulation is lower and in better agreement with observed CO -which remains close to stratospheric background- than CO from the CNTL simulation.
+Interestingly, between 42 500 and 43 000 s in Flight #8 and between 22 600 and 22 800 s in Flight #7 CO concentration from the CHN01 simulation is lower and in better agreement with observed CO , which remains close to stratospheric background, than CO from the CNTL simulation.
 This implies that the contribution of Chinese pollution to the lower stratosphere is slightly overestimated by the model and that the latest contribution of BL pollution to this altitude probably dates back several weeks.

-Looking at the UT CO distributions from our simulations allow us to have a broader view of the average impact of the source regions.
-CO distribution from the CNTL run (Fig. 12a) is characterized by two large regions of high CO (≥ 120 ppbv) the first one at the foot of the Himalayas encompasses large parts of Pakistan, northern India, Nepal and Bangladesh (20-30°N, 70-95°E) and the second one large parts of central China (100-120°E, 20-30°N).
-The CO distribution of CNTL minus CHN01 (Fig. 12b) highlights that about 20 % (~25 ppbv) of CO over central China comes directly from China.
-Otherwise, the uplifted Chinese emissions follow the easterlies and affect mostly the southern part of the AMA from southern China to the Arabian Sea with a 12-15 ppbv contributions.
-The emissions from the Sichuan Basin alone account for about 7 % (~10 ppbv) of CO over central China and also follow the easterlies but north of the main Chinese plume (Fig. 12c).
-The 10-days average contribution of Chinese emission to the whole AMA is 6.9 % (8.0 ppbv) in the 10-15 km layer and reaches 3.3 % (1.9 ppbv) in the 15-20 km layer.
+Looking at the UT CO distributions from our simulations allows us to have a broader view of the average impact of the source regions.
+Observed and simulated clouds are globally coincident during the 1-10 August period.
+The model slightly underestimates their extension and intensity.
+CO distribution from the CNTL run (Fig. 12a) is characterized by two large regions of high CO concentration (≥ 120 ppbv): the first one at the foot of the Himalayas encompasses large parts of Pakistan, northern India, Nepal, and Bangladesh (20-30° N, 70-95° E) and the second one large parts of central China (100-120° E, 20-30° N).
+The CO distribution of CNTL minus CHN01 (Fig. 12b) highlights that about 20 % (\sim 25 ppbv) of CO concentration over central China comes directly from China.
+Otherwise, the uplifted Chinese emissions follow the easterlies and mostly affect the southern part of the AMA from southern China to the Arabian Sea with 12-15 ppbv contributions.
+The emissions from the Sichuan Basin alone account for about 7% (~ 10 ppbv) of CO over central China and also follow the easterlies but north of the main Chinese plume (Fig. 12c).
+The 10 d average contribution of Chinese emission to the whole AMA is 6.9 % (8.0 ppbv) in the 10-15 km layer and reaches 3.3 % (1.9 ppbv) in the 15-20 km layer.
 These values are smaller than the contribution of East Asia (10 ppbv) computed by Barret et al. (2016) using simulations from the GEOS-Chem model for the month of August 2009.
-Note the difference time scale used in studies (10 days vs 1 month) since AMA composition varies with a typical period of two weeks (cf. Bucci et al., 2019) and even a month and a season.
+Note the different timescale used in the studies (10 d vs. 1 month) since AMA composition varies with a typical period of two weeks (cf. Bucci et al., 2020) and even a month and a season.